DataCloud-project/DEP-PIPE-Pipeline-Deployment-Controller/README.md

 # **DEP-PIPE Translator**

-The aim of this project is to develop an autonomous Datacloud Microservice that provides the essential tools and operations for handling Steps, Chunks, Pipelines and Pipeline deployments.
+The aim of this project is to develop an autonomous Datacloud Microservice that provides the essential tools and operations for handling Steps, Chunks, Pipelines, Pipeline deployments, Providers, Provider Types, User Authentication and Registration, Maestro Authentication, K8s Cluster Labels.

 ### Functionalities